andresmunozit/node-js-application-development-lfw211/15_CREATING_CHILD_PROCESSES/creating-child-processes.md

 ```

-The cwd and env options can be set for any of the child process methods discussed in the prior
+The `cwd` and `env` options can be set for any of the child process methods discussed in the prior
-section, but there are other options that can be set as well:
+section, but there are other options that can be set as well.

 ## Child STDIO
 Remember, `exec` and `spawn` return a `ChildProcess` instance witch has `stdin`, `stdout` and